mawinkler/ds-swp-migration-tools/README.md

 # Deep Security to Server & Workload Protection Migration Tools

+> ***Note:***
+>
+> ***These scripts are work-in-progress and require further testing.
+Please exercise caution when using them.***

-This repo hosts tools to support a migration from Deep Security to Vision One Server & Workload Protection.
-Currently there is only one, but more are likely to come.
+This repo hosts tools to support a migration of

+- Computer Groups
+- Smart Folders
+- Scheduled Tasks
+- Event-based Tasks

+in between Deep Security or Vision One Server & Workload Protection instances.

 Abbreviations used: